Who to Ask for a Job Reference

 How to Provide Information About Your References

 There's no need to include your references on your resume.
 Instead, prepare a separate list of your references.
 Be sure to include their names and all necessary contact information.
-Here is a sample reference list, as well as information on how to format your list of references.
+Use a sample reference list to create your own document to share with the hiring team.